artificial intelligence

 Computational Desiderata (for a human-level intelligent system)

 Artificial General Intelligence or AGI is probably the holy grail of artificial intelligence.
-The term refers to the capacity of … Continue reading Computational Desiderata (for a human-level intelligent system)
+The term refers to the capacity of systems to learn a diverse range of behaviours without forgetting what they have already learned, and being capable of learning …

 philosophy